tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 # Overview

 The objective of NIPUN Lakshya App is to allow all users in the state of Uttar Pradesh to conduct a spot assessment of students of Grades 1-3.
-The application has the functionality to conduct spot assessments based on some pre-defined competencies using two formats:-
+The application has the functionality to conduct spot assessments based on some pre-defined competencies.

+Before deep-diving into the specifics of the application, let us first understand

+**What are spot assessments ?
+**
+**Spot Assessment** is a form of quick dipstick analysis that helps understand the learning levels of any beneficiary.
+In a school, a spot assessment without tech would look like this:-

+1. A mentor goes to a classroom during study hours
+2. The mentor observes teaching inside the classroom
+3. The mentor randomly picks some students and asks a few questions related to the subject
+4. The mentor makes a note of the accuracy and share a feedback for the same with the class teacher & principal

 1. A list of questions in a quiz format